 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt per square; these materials punish a standard container that was not built for the load.
-We route a 30-yard low-wall bin onto a lowboy for these jobs: it features reinforced sides and a heavier floor plate.
-We cap the fill volume well below the visual rim to maintain legal axle weight.
-For mixed loads, we also provide a general construction debris service.
+Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a standard container that lacks a reinforced floor plate.
+For these high-density tear-offs, we route a 30-yard low-wall bin onto a lowboy: this setup features thicker ribbed sides to handle the stress.
+We cap the fill volume well below the visual rim to keep axle weight legal.
+For lighter materials, we also offer a general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover